 Milk-based formulas are the most commonly recommended formulas.
 They contain heat-treated cow's milk proteins and lactose from cow's milk.
 These formulas also contain additional vitamins and minerals comparable to what is contained in breast milk.

 For infants who are lactose-intolerant or have an allergy to cow's milk formula, soy-based formula is available.
 If your baby is fussy or has diarrhea after feeding, you may want to consider switching formulas; changing to soy formula may improve the symptoms.
 A lactose-free formula that still contains cow's milk proteins may also solve this problem in infants who are lactose-intolerant; a few lactose-free versions are available as well.
 Some parents start these formulas first because there is a history of food allergies or lactose intolerance in their families.

 Most formulas for premature infants are cow milk-based and are formulated for the needs of a premature infant.
 These formulas have more protein, calories, vitamins, and minerals to allow the infant to put on extra weight and maintain his/her growth.

-Formulas for Infants with Metabolic Issues
+Formulas for Infants With Metabolic Issues

 Some infants may have rare metabolic disorders where they are unable to digest or tolerate various components of typical formula.
 Specialty formulas are created for children with conditions like phenylketonuria (PKU) and tyrosinemia.
 Since these conditions are rare, these formulas often have to be ordered from the pharmaceutical company.
 Your physician and dietitian will advise you about the use of these formulas.

-About Baby Formula without Iron
+About Baby Formulas With Low Iron

-Speak with Your Pediatrician
+Speak With Your Pediatrician